yashw22/deck-detective/README.md

-# **Deck Detective: Online Sleuth Game**
+# **Deck Detective**
-[Deck Detective](https://yashw22.github.io/deck-detective/) is an online version of the classic card game "Sleuth," where players take on the role of detectives to solve a mystery by deducing the hidden card.
+[Deck Detective](https://yashw22.github.io/deck-detective/) is an online card game where players take on the role of detectives to solve a mystery by deducing the hidden card.
 Play with 3-5 players and test your skills of deduction and strategy!

 ---